 - April 2023: Judge Cecchi set a deadline for a Joint Pretrial Order to the Court of June 1, 2023.

 - March 2022: More than 13,000 cases were pending in the proton pump inhibitor MDL.

 - August 2017: The U.S. Judicial Panel on MDL combined lawsuits against PPI manufacturers into one New Jersey MDL.

-Unlike in a class action, each lawsuit in an MDL remains its own separate case.
-The combined proceedings simply help the courts to efficiently manage a slew of similar complaints and prevent court backlogs.
+Unlike a class action, each lawsuit in an MDL remains its own separate case.
+The combined proceedings help the courts efficiently manage several similar complaints and prevent court backlogs.

 - Acute Kidney Injury

 - Chronic Kidney Disease